6.1.2 Entropy#

 Maximum Entropy Principle#

-Among all density matrices with a fixed average energy \(\langle E \rangle = \mathrm{Tr}(\hat{\rho} \hat{H})\), which one maximizes entropy?
+Among all density matrices with a fixed average energy \(\langle E \rangle = \operatorname{Tr}(\hat{\rho} \hat{H})\), which one maximizes entropy?

 Derivation: Maximum Entropy and Thermal State